ChenxiJ/React-full-stack/README.md

 yarn start
 ```

 Open localhost:3000 to view the website.
 Drag and drop to change the grid, click the update button to update the database.
-The updated
-grid will be loaded on fresh.
+The updated grid will be loaded when freshing the page.